iSECPartners/Introspy-iOS/README.md

     git clone https://github.com/iSECPartners/introspy.git

-The build requires the Theos suite to be installed; see http://www.iphonedevwiki.net/index.php/Theos/Getting\_Started .
+The build requires the Theos suite to be installed;
+see http://www.iphonedevwiki.net/index.php/Theos/Getting\_Started .
 You first have to create a symlink to your theos installation:

-    cd introspy/tracer/
+    cd introspy/ios-tracer/
     ln -s /opt/theos/ ./theos

 Then, the package can be built using:

     make package

-### Installing the Tracer From Source
+### Installing the iOS Tracer From Source

 Once you've successfully created the debian package, you can use the Theos Makefiles to automatically install the package and respring the device: